jglazar/notes/numerical_methods/recipes.md

 Build using successive Householder reflections
   * Requires 2x number of ops as LU decomp

+* (+) Faster than Jacobi method for diagonalizing real symmetric matrices
 * (+) Useful for constructing orthogonal bases and solving least-squares
 * (-) But SVD is better at those anyway
 * (+) `O(N^2)` matrix factorization update when solving closely related systems